christopher-gomez/tiles.js/README.md

 ## Acknowledgments
-[Cory Birnbaum](https://github.com/vonWolfehaus) - He did most of the hard work a couple years ago.
-Thank you for the grid system and utility functions.
-They have proved invaluable.
+[Cory Birnbaum](https://github.com/vonWolfehaus) - Much of the underlying file structure and utility functions come from Cory's excellent Vongrid system.
+[Amit Patel](https://github.com/amitp) - Of course, almost everyone on the web owes some thanks to Amit's excellent website and hex map resources on grid math, procedural generation, and map implementations and algorithms. [(Red Blob Games)](https://www.redblobgames.com/)